 Pickleball

-Pickleball is the fastest growing sport in the UK and is easily played by all.... and it is coming to Bredon Lawn Tennis Club.
+Pickleball is the fastest growing sport in the UK and is easily played by all.... and is it now at Bredon Lawn Tennis Club!

-In summer 2024, four Pickleball courts will be professionally painted on courts 3 & 4 - members will be able to use these with their existing membership.
-Social session dates and times are currently being finalised and will be posted here soon.
+We are delighted to announce that as of June 2024, we now have four Pickleball courts professionally painted on courts 3 & 4 - members are able to use these with their existing membership.

 More information about Pickleball can be found here on the Pickleball England website, including some of the health benefits, but a brief summary is provided below: